Latest release: sanctum 0.9.7

 Traffic encryption

-Traffic is usually encrypted under AES256-GCM with unique keys in both RX and TX directions, using a 64-bit packet counter as the nonce.
+Traffic is by default encrypted under AES256-GCM with unique keys in both RX and TX directions using a 96-bit nonce consisting of a 32-bit salt and a 64-bit packet counter (see rfc4106).

 Using the CIPHER environment variable you can however change traffic encryption to use Agelas, which is an experimental duplex-sponge AEAD cipher based on the Keccak-p[1600,24] permutation.